eth-csem/csemlib/README.rst

     csem2emc("parameters.yml")

 In the next example, we add the CSEM model onto a salvus mesh object.
-See www.mondaic.com for more information on salvus meshes
+See www.mondaic.com for more information on salvus meshes.
+Here the salvus.mesh.UnstructuredMesh object to be defined of course and it should use the same parameterization as the CSEM.
+Ellipticity and topography are automatically taken into account upon extraction.

 .. code-block:: python

     from csemlib.api import csem2salvus_mesh
     csem2salvus_mesh(mesh)

-This requires the salvus.mesh.UnstructuredMesh object to be defined of course.